South Dakota lawmakers reject a handful of medical pot rules

 “We expect to see changes as this process evolves,” Malsam-Rysdon said, referring to the Legislature considering potential changes to the law next year.

-The Department of Health will have just weeks to rework its rules proposals and resubmit them to the Legislature.
+The Department of Health will have just weeks if it decides to rework the rejected rules and resubmit them to the Legislature.
 The medical marijuana law requires the state government to enact the rules by Oct.
 29 and be ready to issue ID cards by Nov.
 18.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.